LamPeiLing/Marrakech/admin/D-test-plan.md

   - position (0,0) `assertEquals(true, true)` returns true
   - position (0,0) `assertEquals(true, false)` returns false

-### TestIsMovementSafe - Testing whether Assam is safe to move forward
+### IsMovementSafeTest - Testing whether Assam is safe to move forward
 **Description**

 This test will test on whether Assam is safe to move forward given position and direction.